InfectedIsm/some-quizz/Quizzes/3 - Secureum - Solidity 201.md

 **Q11 OpenZeppelin ERC20Pausable**

 A) Adds ability to pause token transfers

 B) Adds ability to pause token minting and burning

 C) Provides modifiers whenPaused and whenNotPaused

 D) None of the above

+> OpenZeppelin ERC20Pausable add some sort of security layer that allow authorized addresses (this can be the owner, or specific roles if conbined with [AccessControl](https://docs.openzeppelin.com/contracts/4.x/api/access#AccessControl) module) to pause and unpause any function of the contract, as far as these function have the `whenPause` and `whenNotPaused` modifier
+>

 ---